Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

     ### Surface

     An image of runners was chosen for the landing page , with a opacity added to enable the text to be more visible.
-The font chosen was Roboto and a basic grey colur scheme f   or the Navigation Bar and section headings has been used

 ## Design